Mohan-Palat/project-8/README.md

 ## Additional Features
 - Included sign up/log in functionality, with encrypted passwords & an authorization flow.
 - Leveraged Materialize and custom styling to create a professional looking website.
+- Seed files/routes can be used to prepopulate the database.

 # Technologies